BartoszCichecki/LenovoLegionToolkit/README.md

 ## Disclaimer

+**The tool comes with no warranty.
+Use at you own risk.**

 This is a hobby project.
 I want to make it available on more devices, but it will take some time, so please be patient and read through this readme carefully.

-The tool comes with no warranty.
-Use at you own risk.

 ## Compatibility

+Toolkit is compatible with a lot of Lenovo Legion laptops from 2020 and 2021 running Windows 10 and 11.
 All testing done by me is done always on latest Windows 11 update and Legion 5 Pro 16ACH6H.
-I already know that there are some strange differences between Windows 10 and 11 that are not document very well, but I do my best to correct bugs like this as soon as possible.

-Toolkit is compatible with a lot of Legion laptops from 2020 and 2021.
-Full list of supported models can be found here: [Compatibility.cs](https://github.com/BartoszCichecki/LenovoLegionToolkit/blob/master/LenovoLegionToolkit.Lib/Utils/Compatibility.cs).

 If you are getting an incompatible message on startup, you can check *Contribution* section down at the bottom, to see how can you help.
+Keep in mind, that not always I am able to make all options compatible with all hardware, since I do not have access to it.

+**Note:** Y-models (Y540, Y740 etc) have limited compatibility only, meaning not all options work.

+List of supported models can be found here: [Compatibility.cs](https://github.com/BartoszCichecki/LenovoLegionToolkit/blob/master/LenovoLegionToolkit.Lib/Utils/Compatibility.cs).

 ## Features